A Lesson On Black-Box Investing: Kurt Lindner And The Lindner Dividend Fund

 I opened with a quote from Winston Churchill with extra credit to John Maynard Keynes and Paul Samuelson (because each of them has a version of the same quote), and I will end with another from the Dutch Philosopher Spinoza.

--Baruch Spinoza
+- Baruch Spinoza

 ___________________________________________________________ Anderson Griggs & Company, Inc., doing business as Anderson Griggs Investments, is a registered investment adviser.
 Anderson Griggs only conducts business in states and locations where it is properly registered or meets state requirement for advisors.
 This commentary is for informational purposes only and is not an offer of investment advice.
 We will only render advice after we deliver our Form ADV Part 2 to a client in an authorized jurisdiction and receive a properly executed Investment Supervisory Services Agreement.
 Any reference to performance is historical in nature and no assumption about future performance should be made based on the past performance of any Anderson Griggs’ Investment Objectives, individual account, individual security or index.
 Upon request, Anderson Griggs Investments will provide to you a list of all trade recommendations made by us for the immediately preceding 12 months.
 The authors of publications are expressing general opinions and commentary.
 They are not attempting to provide legal, accounting, or specific advice to any individual concerning their personal situation.
 Anderson Griggs Investments’ office is located at 113 E. Main St., Suite 310, Rock Hill, SC 29730.
 The local phone number is 803-324-5044 and nationally can be reached via its toll-free number 800-254-0874.